-A.C.A. §17-87-102 (10) "Practice of professional nursing" means the performance by a registered nurse or an advanced practice registered nurse for compensation of any acts involving:
+A.C.A. §17-87-102 (10) "Practice of professional nursing" means the performance by a registered nurse (RN) or an advanced practice registered nurse (APRN) for compensation of any acts involving:

-(A) The observation, care, and counsel of the ill, injured, or infirm;

-(B) The maintenance of health or prevention of illness of others;
+- (A) The observation, care, and counsel of the ill, injured, or infirm. - (B) The maintenance of health or prevention of illness of others.

-(C) The supervision and teaching of other personnel;

-(D) The delegation of certain nursing practices to other personnel as set forth in regulations established by the board; or judgment and skill based on knowledge and application of the principles of biological, physical, and social sciences.
+- (C) The supervision and teaching of other personnel. - (D) The delegation of certain nursing practices to other personnel as set forth in regulations established by the board. - (E) The administration of medications and treatments as prescribed by practitioners authorized to prescribe and treat in accordance with state law where such acts require substantial specialized judgment and skill based on knowledge and application of the principles of biological, physical, and social sciences.